garysweaver/irie/README.md

     }
 ```

-Note: if you just want to use autoincludes, just specify `extensions` by itself, e.g.
+Note: `extensions` also automatically includes common sets of extensions with certain actions.
+So, just specify `extensions` by itself can include things you can use, e.g.

 ```ruby
 class PostsController < ApplicationController